 When the Civil War broke out, Bob Lee, though by that time married with three children, quickly joined the Confederate Army, serving with the Ninth Texas Cavalry.
 Other young men in the area, including the Maddox brothers – John, William, and Francis; their cousin Jim Maddox, and several of the Boren boys, also joined the Ninth.

 Towards the end of the war, he began to hear that his home ground had become troublesome, as the Union League, an organization that worked for the protection of the blacks and Union sympathizers, had set up its North Texas headquarters at Pilot Grove, just about seven miles away from the Lee family homes.

-At the helm of the Union League was a man named Lewis Peacock, who had arrived in Texas in 1856 and lived just south of Pilot Grove.
-Though Union sympathizers were mostly persecuted and made outcasts by the predominately Confederate residents during the war, things began to change as Union forces began to put down the Confederates toward the war’s end.
-By the end of the war, the Union League had grown stronger and afterward, Federal Troops were sent to Texas to aid in reconstruction efforts.
+At the Union League’s helm was Lewis Peacock, who had arrived in Texas in 1856 and lived just south of Pilot Grove.
+Though Union sympathizers mainly were persecuted and made outcasts by the predominately Confederate residents during the war, things began to change as Union forces began to put down the Confederates toward the war’s end.
+By the war’s end, the Union League had grown stronger, and afterward, Federal Troops were sent to Texas to aid in reconstruction efforts.

-By the time the Confederate soldiers returned to their homes in northeast Texas, the area was already rife with conflict.
+When the Confederate soldiers returned to their homes in northeast Texas, the area was already rife with conflict.
 Whether they owned slaves or not, most area residents resented the intrusion of Reconstruction ideals and new laws.
-When Bob Lee returned home, he was seen as a natural leader for the “Civil War” that was still being fought in northeast Texas.
+When Bob Lee returned home, he was seen as a natural leader for the “Civil War” still being fought in northeast Texas.